zero-plusplus/CustomHotkey.ahk/README.md

 Some Actions can specify the following data representing a rectangle

 * the following string
   * `"screen"`, `"monitor"` : It is converted to the rectangle data of the active monitor.
-The target monitor can be changed by specifying the following suffixes
+The target monitor can be changed by specifying the following suffix
     * `-<number>` : Target the monitor with the specified number. e.g. `"monitor-1"`
     * `-primary` : Target the primary monitor. e.g. `"monitor-primary"`
 * An object with the following fields. e.g. `{ x: 0, y: 0, width: 30, height: 30 }`